#1 Global Leader in Data Resilience

 Prepare the Replica

-1. Open the Snapshot manager and starting with the oldest snapshot, delete the snapshots one at a time.
+1. Open the Snapshot Manager, and starting with the oldest snapshot, delete the snapshots one at a time.
 The goal is to get as much new information into the base disks as possible.
-At some point though, there will be a snapshot that will not remove.
+At some point, though, there will be a snapshot that cannot be removed.

 2. If any snapshots are left in the snapshot manager, try using the Delete All option in the snapshot manager.